 Time Keeps on Tricking

-My lack of simpatico with time has meant that I’ve had to come to an agreement about certain things just so I can avoid time conflicts.
-For instance, when I travel, I get time on a leash.
-I watch every second as if it were my last and plan for all eventualities because if you’re not careful when you need it most, time will get away from you.
-One moment you’re flying and the next, you’re stuck at the airport and time has hopped the last plane without you.
-I also don’t play around with time when I have critical deadlines or meetings.
-I build in lots of time so that if some slips away, I sill have plenty left to reach my goals.
+My lack of simpatico with Time has meant that I’ve had to come to an agreement about certain things just so I can avoid Time conflicts.
+For instance, when I travel, I get Time on a leash.
+I watch every second as if it were my last and plan for all eventualities because if you’re not careful when you need it most, Time will get away from you.
+One moment you’re flying and the next, you’re stuck at the airport and Time has hopped the last plane without you.
+I also don’t play around with Time when I have critical deadlines or meetings.
+I make sure I’m well prepared in advance in case Time slips away.